deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 ## "Finished Software" could be a thing again!

 While some authors may improve an app over time they may also call it a day.
-Webxdc implementors are only carefully adding new APIs, with increasingly extensive discussions between all parties involved.
+Webxdc implementors are carefully adding new APIs, with increasingly extensive discussions between all parties involved.
 The webxdc specification aims to provide long-term backward-compatibility.
 Say Bye to broken dependencies, "forced API level upgrades" or crazy buereaucracy like